1987 Madrid Tennis Grand Prix

-The 1987 Madrid Tennis Grand Prix was a men's tennis tournament played on outdoor clay courts in Madrid, Spain that was part of the 1987 Nabisco Grand Prix circuit.
+The 1987 Madrid Tennis Grand Prix was a men's tennis tournament played on outdoor clay courts at the Club de Campo Villa de Madrid in Madrid, Spain that was part of the 1987 Nabisco Grand Prix circuit.
 It was the 16th edition of the tournament and was played from 14 September until 20 September 1987.
 First-seeded Emilio Sánchez won the singles title after defeating his brother Javier in the final.